MoralisWeb3/Moralis-Python-SDK/docs/evm_api/resolve.md

 > `evm_api.resolve.resolve_domain()`

-Resolve a specific Unstoppable domain to its address.
+Resolve an Unstoppable domain and get the address.

 ### Example